 If demand is high, Dorset Community Energy would like to add 200kW of ground-mounted solar panels to supply additional renewable electricity to Bridport households and local businesses at 9p-10p/ kWh.
 We also hope that households with solar panels will be able to sell their exported solar electricity to other participating households.
 Here is a link to the press release on launch of Energy Local Bridport and a link to key information with further details of how to get involved.

 Dorset Community Energy are still hoping to expand the project by adding 200kW-400kW of ground mounted solar to complement the wind energy generation and allow more householders and small businesses to join the scheme.

 We are delighted with the response to Energy Local Bridport – we have had 70 expressions of interest in just ten days since our official launch and the club is now oversubscribed.
 Many thanks to those who have registered interest.

-Do register get in touch if you are still interested, but bear in mind we will be putting you on a holding list, and we can’t guarantee that your household will be able to join the energy club at this stage.
+Do register if you are still interested, but bear in mind we will be putting you on a holding list, and we can’t guarantee that your household will be able to join the energy club at this stage.

 If you register interest, we will keep you updated and you may be able to join the club at a later date.
 We hope to add some solar PV generation to the Energy Local Bridport club over the next 12 months, which should enable the Club to accept more members.